mkurz/deadbolt-2/deadbolt-guide/05-dynamic-rules.markdown

 # A deeper look at dynamic rules #

 The `@Dynamic` annotation and `@dynamic` template tag allow you to specify arbitrary rules to control access.
+For example:

+* Simple (contrived) examples
+    * Allow access if today is Tuesday
+    * Allow access if a user has a date of birth defined

+* Some more complex examples
-This could be as simple "allow access if today is Tuesday, allow access" or "allow access if a user has a date of birth defined", or something more complex such as "allow access if the user is a beta tester AND the controller/action/template area is available for beta testing".
-Blacklisting is also possible, for example "deny access only if user registered within the last 30 days".
+    * Allow access if the user is a beta tester AND the controller/action/template area is available for beta testing
+    * Allow a maximum of 300 requests per hour per API key

+* Blacklisting
+    * Deny access only if user registered within the last 30 days

 ## Using sessions and requests in your rules ##